Lupfen (card game): Lupfen

-In a Lupfen round, the top card of the stock is not turned for trumps immediately after the cards have been dealt.
-Instead, players decide, in clockwise order, whether to turn the top card, indicating they will "play" or whether to drop out of the current round by saying "pass".
+In a Lupfen round, the top card of the stock is not turned for trump immediately after the cards have been dealt.
+Instead, players decide, in clockwise order, whether to turn the top card, indicating they will "play" or whether to fold i.e. drop out of the current round by saying "pass".
 If a player has a good hand and believes he can win one or more tricks, he turns the top card of the stock.
-This is known as a lupf ("lift", from the south German verb lupfen).
+This is known as a Lupf ("lift", from the south German verb lupfen).
 The turnup decides the trump suit as normal.
 The remaining players now decide whether or not to take up the challenge by saying "play!" (mit!", literally "with!"), thereby undertaking to win at least one trick.

-The player who has made a lupf (gelupft), together with the other active players, now play for the pott.
-Players receive one third of the pott (3 cards → 3 possible tricks) for each trick won.
-If an active player fails to take a trick, he must pay the contents of the pott.
-Players continue playing a lupfen until the pott is empty again.
+The player who has made a Lupf (gelupft), together with the other active players, now play for the pot.
+Players receive one third of the pot (3 cards → 3 possible tricks) for each trick won.
+If an active player fails to take a trick, he must pay the contents of the pot.
+Players continue playing a Lupfen until the pot is empty again.